Price-H16/Price-H16/README.md

 - Game Developer From H16 AKA Hangar-16, living in California, USA.
 - 5 years as Developer in H16.
-- Now ork in free time on NosEngine and try to learn new things.
+- Now work in free time on NosEngine and try to learn new things.

 ## Social:
 [![](https://img.shields.io/badge/%40Price--H16-181717?style=flat-square&logo=github)](https://github.com/price-h16)